linsalrob/ComputationalGenomicsManual/Whole_Genome_Sequencing/README.md

 This breakthrough really unleashed the genomics era, and opened the door for genome sequencing including the data that we are going to discuss here!

-As we will discuss in the [databases](../Databases/) class, the NCBI GenBank database is a central repository for all the microbial genomes.
+As we discussed in the [databases](../Databases/) class, the NCBI GenBank database is a central repository for all the microbial genomes.
 In their [release notes](ftp://ftp.ncbi.nih.gov/refseq/release/release-statistics/bacteria.acc_taxid_growth.txt) they summarize the growth in the number of bases over the last few years:

 ![Growth in GenBank over the last years](images/GenBankGrowth.png)